LuizHB/work_bot/README.md

   - The [youtubeBot](/Bots/youtubeBot.py) searches for determined information on YouTube website and return the results inside the console.
 - Telegram bot
   - The [telegramBot](/Bots/telegramBot.py) applies a method combining telegram's API with telethon library to get the members of a group in telegram and add in another group.
 Other methods will be applied later.
 For this bot, create an API code in "https://my.telegram.org/" and add your information in the code found in [configTlgBot](/Bots/configTlgBot.py).
 To run this code, another script was made named [run](/Bots/run.py).
-- Audiobook bot
+- Audio bot
-  - The audioBookBot convert a PDF file to audio in MP3 format.
+  - The [audioBot](/Bots/audioBot.py) converts a PDF file to audio in MP3 format.

 ## Bots to do:
 - [x] Google bot[^1]